-The application site lies entirely within the Open Countryside as determined by the Congleton Borough Local Plan First Review 2005.
+The application site is agricultural land that lies entirely within the Open Countryside as determined by the Congleton Borough Local Plan First Review 2005.

 Within such locations, there is a presumption against development, unless the development falls into one of a number of categories as detailed by Local Plan Policy H6.
 The proposed development does not fall within any of the listed categories and as such, there is a presumption against the proposal unless material considerations indicate otherwise.